Modeeb24/Gondola-Elevator-Project/README.md

   - Problem: Motor wasn’t receiving enough voltage/current through the driver.
   - Solution: Rechecked wiring and added an external power supply (>5V) to the motor driver.

+note: the project was submitted on august 20th 2024